johnnovak/gridmonger-site/source/annotations.rst

     As creating and editing notes are very frequently used actions, special care has been taken to make the note dialog fully keyboard operable.

-    Press :kbd:`Ctrl` and the horizontal movement keys to navigate between the tabs.
-Hold :kbd:`Ctrl` and press keys :kbd:`1` to :kbd:`4` to jump to a specific tab.
+    Hold down :kbd:`Ctrl` and use the horizontal movement keys to navigate between the tabs, or press the number keys :kbd:`1` to :kbd:`4` to jump to a specific tab.

     To cycle between text fields, use :kbd:`Tab` and :kbd:`Shift+Tab`.
 In the